 Participants that provide connectivity to the Trading System to Authorized Traders, Customers or other third parties are responsible for maintaining or causing such Authorized Traders, Customers or other third parties to maintain a routing/front-end audit trail for all Orders and Requests for Quotes, including entry, modification, cancellation and responses to such messages, entered into the Trading System through any gateway to the Trading System, including the times thereof to the highest level of precision achievable by the Participant’s operating system, but at least to the nearest second (“Audit Trail”).
 Times that are so captured must not be capable of being modified.

 Participants shall maintain, or shall cause Authorized Traders, Customers and other third parties to whom they have provided connectivity to the Trading System to maintain, Audit Trail data in the form and manner required by CFTC Regulations and in accordance with such additional requirements as may be established by the Company.
 Participants must have the ability to produce such data, or cause such data to be produced, in a standard format upon request of the Market Regulation Department.

+(i) In addition, Participants must have the ability to produce such documents as specified in rule 525, or any or all other underlying previously-negotiated freestanding agreements on request of the Market Regulation Department or on request of the Commission to whom Market Regulation Department will furnish such documents as soon as they are available.

 A Participant whose Customer is itself a Participant may agree with such Customer that it is the Customer’s obligation to maintain the Audit Trail for such Customer’s Orders and Requests for Quotes.
 Any such agreement shall be in writing, a copy of which shall be provided to the Market Regulation Department.